Published on

 Across the board, US manufacturers are finding it nearly impossible to hire or retain staff and some are having to downscale production.
 That’s particularly painful, given that bar and chocolate sales are booming as people head back to school and work.
 Some companies are offering sign-on or referral bonuses and increasing wages to tempt workers back.
 Others are wondering if their equipment could hold the key to labour shortages.

 To that question, the answer is ‘yes’.
-But while automation and AI get the most press, our 30-year experience tells us they’re not the only factor.
+But while automation and AI get the most press, our over 35-year experience tells us they’re not the only factor.

 So, what should you be looking for?
 It’s about overall efficiency gains and minimising the need for people on the floor – so here’s where to start.